If you’re not sure how to choose the best power bank and want one, look no more! Let’s see what you have to consider to make a great buying decision.

 If you’re interested in fast charging – and there’s good reason to – check out this article explaining what is fast charging.

 These are all important characteristics you should consider to know how to identify the best portable battery.
 But we’re going over one more which is less known but very useful.

 Passthrough charging (Simultaneous Input and Output )

-This is one of those less known features but sometimes come really handy.
+This is one of those less-known features but sometimes comes really handy.

-Many powerbanks can only receive or feed charge at once.
-But some can be charging up its own battery while charging a smartphone or other device at the same time.
+Many power banks can only receive or feed charge at once.
+But some can be charging up their own battery while charging a smartphone or other device at the same time.

 Imagine this scenario: